haugjo/float/README.md

 ```

 ## Requirements
+>**Warning (possible issues with newer versions of river):** Having installed a version of river >0.9.0 may cause errors when importing certain modules of float (which reference river internally).
+The river online learning package undergoes frequent structural updates, which are sometimes hard to keep track of.
+I will implement a more robust import of river modules in one of the upcoming updates.
+In the meantime, I suggest using earlier versions of river, e.g., v0.9.0.

 Float is supported by python versions >=3.8.x and has the following package requirements:
 - numpy >= 1.22.1
 - scikit-learn >= 1.0.2